Private William Parker 15431 1st Battalion Gloucestesrhire Regiement.

 The Davis family moved to Gretton from Birmingham.
 Their oldest son, James, was killed near Arras in on May 9, 1917, a third son, Ernest, died as a result of illness after Dunkirk in 1942.

 Private Alwyn Green 19217 12th Battalion Gloucestershire Regiment.

 The 12th Gloucesters had taken part in the fighting for Vimy Ridge led by Canadian troops, and moved towards Arras.
 They were involved in heavy fighting with heavy shelling, in rain and mud , attacked again by the Bavarian 5th Division.
 The battalion suffered very heavy losses.
-Alwyn Green is commemorated on the Arras Memorial.
+Alwyn Green was killed in action on May 8, 1917, and is commemorated on the Arras Memorial.

 Alwyn worked as an under carter on the fruit farm.
 He lived with his widowed mother, Emma in Toddington.
 The year before, his only brother, Percival had also been killed.
 Emma placed a small memorial to her sons in Toddington Churchyard, which has now been taken.

 Flight Lieutenant Ian Soden DSO 56 Squadron RAF